What treasure awaits you beneath Pemuteran Bay

 Current: Nothing to Moderate

-Brief: Small Wall on one side but mainly a gently slope, very nice soft coral garden
+Brief: Small Wall on one side but mainly a gentle slope, very nice soft coral garden

-Napoleon is also one of our regular night dive spot, offering a wide variety of night critters plus cat shark.
+Napoleon is also one of our regular night dive spots, offering a wide variety of night critters plus cat shark.

 Gede’s Reef